n2chance/SGBirdsFinder/README.md

 ## Usage

-Go to https://jycx50.pythonanywhere.com.
+Go to the [website](https://jycx50.pythonanywhere.com).
 Refer to the about page for help.

 For admin login, the username is `a` and the password is `a`